RomiRand/PoapArtBot/README.md

 ## Contribute
-Unfortunately, the website isn't open source (let's hope it will be soon!), so I basically needed to rebuilt all the relevant parts of it.
+Unfortunately, [poap.art](poap.art) isn't open source (let's hope it will be soon!), so I basically needed to rebuilt all the relevant client parts of it.
-I'm no professional at reverse engineering websites and didn't even do anything with js really, so there's definetly a lot you could help with. \
+I'm no professional at reverse engineering websites and didn't even do anything with js before really, so there's definitely a lot you could help with. \
 most important tasks:
-- fix canvas construction: There's two apis which can be used to built the canvas, `chunk` and `pixel`. `pixel` is more of a live endpoint, but `chunk` seems to update less often (around once a day?).
-Most likely you can query these apis, I just didn't find out how yet.
-- refactor ui: I'm currently only focusing on core features (that's a lot)
+- refactor ui: I'm currently only focusing on core features (that's a lot).
+I don't have the time atm to also learn react or vue.